AndrewAnnex/asap_stereo/docs/step_by_step_ctx.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We make image previews of the DEM using the next few steps to check for issues with our first pass DEM.
-First we will render out the goodpixelmap image and then the hillshade of the DEM to look for issues with the topography.
+First we will render out the good pixel map image and then the hillshade of the DEM to look for issues with the topography.

 .. code:: ipython3